 Christmas in South Korea

-Christianity is a major religion in South Korea, so Christmas Day is celebrated as a public holiday.
+Christianity is a major religion in South Korea, and Christmas Day is celebrated as a public holiday.
 Money is often given as a gift, cards are exchanged, and the bridges over the Han River in Seoul are lit with decorations.
 Some families, even ones who don't identify with any religion, choose to attend a church service on Christmas.
 Santa Claus may be seen wearing blue instead of red in South Korea!

 Christmas in China